Dynamic Properties and Motion Reproducibility of a Compact Pneumatically Actuated Humanoid Upper Body for Data-Driven Control: Dynamic Properties and Motion Reproducibility

 \subsubsection{Results}

 The RMSE values for all pairs of trials were computed for each joint and are visualized as matrices in Figure~\ref{fig:reproduce_motion/rmse}.
 The color in each cell represents the RMSE between two trials; lighter colors indicate higher similarity (lower error).
 The matrices are overwhelmingly light, indicating a very low RMSE between trials for almost all joints.
 The largest errors were observed in the right elbow flexion joint (joint 6).
-However, a closer look at Figure 15 reveals that while the middle plot shows some small trial-to-trial variations in the trajectories, the bottom plot confirms these are minor relative to the joint's overall range of motion by illustrating the consistently low standard deviation.
+Because joints 6 and 12 are structurally symmetric, the difference is unlikely to arise from the nominal joint design itself.
+One plausible explanation is actuator-to-actuator variability in internal friction between the two customized actuators.
+Since pneumatic joint motion is sensitive to such friction differences, even small variations can appear as minor differences in motion reproducibility.
+However, a closer look at Figure~\ref{fig:reproduce_motion/11_right_elbow_flexion} reveals that while the middle plot shows some small trial-to-trial variations in the trajectories, the bottom plot confirms these are minor relative to the joint's overall range of motion by illustrating the consistently low standard deviation.

 The results strongly indicate that the robot's behavior is highly reproducible.
 Given the same initial state and the same command sequence, the system follows a nearly identical trajectory.
-This deterministic nature, despite the underlying dynamic complexity, confirms that a data-driven approach is a promising path for achieving precise motion control.
+This deterministic nature, despite the underlying dynamic complexity, supports the feasibility of a data-driven approach for precise motion control.